visgl/luma.gl/docs/api-reference/webgl/query.md

 # Query

-A `Query` object provides a way to measure the duration of a set of GL commands, without stalling the rendering pipeline.
-Exposes a `promise` member that tracks the state of the query when `poll` is used to update queries.
+A `Query` object provides single unified API for using WebGL asynchronus queries, which include query objects ('Occlusion' and 'Transform Feedback') and timer queries (WebGL1: 'EXT_disjoint_timer_query', WebGL2: 'EXT_disjoint_timer_query_webgl2').
+Exposes a `promise` member that tracks the state of the query and `poll` is used to update queries.

 ## Usage